ABOUT ME

 What a journey it's been.
 One day, I’m a beekeeper.
 The next, a firefighter.
 After that, a storm chaser.
 At the heart of it all, I’m a storyteller and a voice for my community—the one who asks the tough questions when no one else will, who stands in the storm to deliver life-saving information or simply offers a listening ear.

 I launched my news career in 2016 at KLAF News 15 in Lafayette, Louisiana.
-Since then, I’ve built my storytelling foundation through hands-on experience at WBRZ in Baton Rouge and KATC TV 3 in Lafayette, wearing multiple hats as a photographer and multimedia journalist.
-Each challenge has shaped me into a tenacious, dependable, and memorable reporter with a deep sense of purpose.
+Since then, I’ve built a strong foundation in storytelling through hands-on experience at WBRZ in Baton Rouge and KATC TV 3 in Lafayette, taking on multiple roles as a photographer and multimedia journalist.
+Each opportunity has shaped me into a tenacious, dependable, and impactful storyteller with a deep sense of purpose.
+I also took time to expand my experience beyond the newsroom, serving as a Public Information Officer for the East Baton Rouge Parish School System.
+In that role, I led communication efforts through campaigns, press releases, and video production, while serving as a key liaison between the school system, stakeholders, and media outlets.

 -